 Participants expect to continue developing this proposal and to develop a formal recommendation in the future.

+Next Steps

 T2WG participants require additional time to complete their review of the long list of issues and proposals developed to date, identify where consensus exists for proposals, develop an appropriate shortlist of priority proposals from the current long list, and design an action plan to implement solutions to streamline the custom review process.

+T2WG participants have developed a spreadsheet to characterize and organize the many proposals generated to streamline the custom process.
+Participants will use this spreadsheet workbook to identify level of agreement and priority for each proposal, determine assignments for proposal development, and timeframes for implementation.